FreeZeroDays/TTPs/Resources/Penetration_Testing_Tools.md

 * [LinkedIn2Username](https://github.com/initstring/linkedin2username) - My favorite LinkedIn reconnaissance tool.
 It should be noted that this tool will not reliably identify all of the emails for a company.
 * [BridgeKeeper](https://github.com/0xZDH/BridgeKeeper/blob/master/core/hunter.py) - LinkedIn reconnaissance tool that works great in combination with LinkedIn2Username
 * [EmailGen](https://github.com/navisecdelta/EmailGen) - Email Generation from Bing using LinkedIn Dorks

+# Passive Reconnaissance
+* [BruteShark](https://github.com/odedshimon/BruteShark) - Analyze PCAPs.
+Can extract useful data and create a network diagram
+* [NetworkMiner](https://www.netresec.com/) - Analyze PCAPs.
+The free version is great but the professional is better (costs $$$)
+* [PCredz](https://github.com/lgandx/PCredz) - My favorite way to analyze PCAPs or live captures.
+Free, fast, and great for PCI tests

 # Footholds
 * [Responder](https://github.com/lgandx/Responder-Windows) - Abuse LLMNR and NBT-NS protocols (and more) to get a reliable foothold